Quantum Evolution

 • Superconducting qubits: Built on microfabricated circuits cooled near absolute zero.
 They offer faster gate speeds but shorter coherence times, typically microseconds to milliseconds.

-Hardware Scalability
+Hardware scalability

 Scaling introduces new headaches: